anan44/it-starts-with-clojure/materials/2-little-bit-of-repl/3-hands-on-repl.md

 Like almost all the other languages Clojure has two boolean values, namely true and false.
-If the value in question is true or false can be checked with functions true? and false?.
+If the value in question is true or false can be checked with functions `true?` and `false?`.

 ```clojure
 (true? false)